-ENG 101A Fundamentals of English I, Accelerated
+ENG 101A Fundamentals of English I, Accelerated (3 credits)

 This course is designed to help students develop their college-level writing skills with an emphasis on the writing process.
 This course includes an introduction to research skills.
 Students write summary assignments and a series of essays in various modes, culminating in an argumentative research paper.
 Students in ENG 101A are concurrently enrolled in ENG 096A.
 Hours: 39 lecture.
-Prerequisites: ENG 095 with a grade of "C" or better or an acceptable reading placement test score and an acceptable writing placement score.
+Prerequisites: ENG 095 with a grade of "C" or better or acceptable reading and writing placement test scores.
 Usually offered in the fall and spring.